 The Board believes that schools are purposeful places where students and staff must be able to work, learn and play without the threat of physical or psychological harm.
-Schools are characterized by sensitivity and respect for all individuals, an environment of non-violence, clear student behavioral expectations and disciplinary practices that are enforced consistently and fairly.
-The Board
+Schools are characterized by

-Student Threat Assessment Protocol: A student threat assessment will be initiated by the school's multi-disciplinary Violent Threat Risk Assessment (VTRA) team when behaviour includes, but is not limited to serious violence, or violence with intent to harm or kill, verbal/written threats to harm/kill others, internet/social media threats to harm/kill others, possession of weapons (including replicas), bomb threats and fire-setting.
+Assessment of Risk to Others Protocol: An assessment of Risk to Others will be initiated by the school's multi-disciplinary team when behaviour includes, but is not limited to serious violence, or violence with intent to harm or kill, verbal/written threats to harm/kill others, internet/social media threats to harm/kill others, possession of weapons (including replicas), bomb threats and fire-setting.